lacroixDj/mars-rover/README.md

 ![welcome screen](assets/martIan-robots-welcome.png)

-This README.md file shows step by step how to install and run **Martian-Robots** CLI app.
+This README.md file shows step by step how to install and run **martian-robots** CLI app.

 ## Stack: